colin-lawless/reusable-snippets/README.md

 # Reusable HTML Snippets

-These HTML snippets are designed to be easy to use and integrate into your projects..
+These HTML snippets are designed to be easy to use and integrate into your projects.

 ## Usage